mdesantis/rubystone/README.md

 ## Description

-Ruby porting of the Python [PYSTONE](http://hg.python.org/cpython/file/fc4ef17c7db8/Lib/test/pystone.py) script.
+This is the Ruby porting of the Python [PYSTONE](http://hg.python.org/cpython/file/fc4ef17c7db8/Lib/test/pystone.py) script.
+It provides a rough benchmark of the Ruby interpreter via the `rubystone` executable.

 ## Version